KPMG Spark Blog

 A BufferApp survey of over 800 people shows that images that evoke positive feelings such as joy, interest, anticipation, and trust ranked highest.

 Write things that uplift and leave people with a positive impression.
-As we discussed in our viral marketing case study 4 Powerful Marketing Lessons from Willie Wonka's Golden Ticket Campaign, brand association is a verifiable concept.
+Brand association is a verifiable concept.
 And all said and done, wouldn't you rather your readers associate positive feelings with your brand/content than negative?

 Creating a sense of urgency is a great way to increase clickability.
 Clinical psychology suggests that humans tend to act rashly when faced with urgency, likening the principle to a sensitive brake pedal.